Boosting Inclusive Insurance In Nigeria

 “It is a collaborative efforts and insurance brokers are out to provide guidelines for insurance companies and their clients to ensure that there is financial cushing to meet up with the prospect of massive claims by clients.
 It is a market wide thing and we are working together to ensure that value are given to insurance policy holders.
 This is the time to really drive home the value of having an insurance contract,” he stressed.

-He added that “The first step is for the insurance companies to empathize with their clients while the insurer would have to show that the contract in place has that coverage.
+He added that “The first step is for the insurance companies to empathise with their clients while the insurer would have to show that the contract in place has that coverage.

 “In a typical insurance coverage like automobile insurance policy or property insurance cover, the standard policy is to buy back those things destroyed in those institutions.
 The starting point is to ensure that the contract in place covers this exposure as regard the lost incurred.
 It takes two to tangle, the insure must know and have the good knowledge of the supporting documents that he may need to provide and insurance companies must give the fair assessment of the extent of the damaged incurred.